*NZ chart position calculated by Warwick Freeman.

 In 1963 Jimmie and his wife, Auckland singer Carol Davies, moved to New Zealand where he continued to be in demand as a session and touring musician.
 He worked as a musical director and arranger at Viking Records and produced many notable NZ artists after co-founding an A&R and production company in 1966.
 Back in Sydney from 1977, Jimmie established a recording studio and continued performing live and in sessions.

-Main source: Jimmie Sloggett biography at Bruce Sergent’s NZ Music site.
+Main sources: 1.
+Jimmie Sloggett biography at Bruce Sergent’s NZ Music site.
+2. Crossfire as a song title with cover versions listed at SecondHandSongs.

 Other essential reading: